-Ioanna Katsarou has studied theater at the Drama school of the National Theater of N. Greece, computer studies at the University of Macedonia in Thessaloniki and music studies at the Municipal Conservatoire of Thessaloniki.
+Ioanna Katsarou is an actor, director, writer and theater educator.
+She has studied theater at the National Theater of N. Greece, computer studies at the University of Macedonia in Thessaloniki and music studies at the Municipal Conservatoire of Thessaloniki.

-She is founding member of the Eclipses Group Theater NY (www.egtny.com) and founding member of Aktis Aeliou Art Theater, awarded «The Best Regional Theater in Greece» by the Greek Critics Association for the year 2006 and nominated for the same award in 2003.
+She is a founding member of the Eclipses Group Theater NY (www.egtny.com) and a founding member of Aktis Aeliou Art Theater, honored as “The Best Regional Theater in Greece” by the Greek Critics Association for the year 2006 and nominated for the same award in 2003.

-She worked as an actress with the National theater of N. Greece (Athens Festival, Herodion Atticon), La MaMa theater, Ashes company, LaGuardia Performing Arts Center, Greek Cultural Center NY, New Theater Thessalonikis, Aktis Aeliou Theater, Eclipses Group Theater NY and others.
+She has worked as an actor with the National Theater of N. Greece (Athens Festival, Herodion Atticon), La MaMa E.T.C., Classic Stage Company/Ashes Company, LaGuardia Performing Arts Center, Greek Cultural Center NY, New Theater Thessalonikis, Aktis Aeliou Theater, Eclipses Group Theater NY and others.

 Angela Kourtzoglou is a New York State Licensed English Teacher with 10 years experience in teaching.
 She also teaches Greek and Greek dance since 1998.
 Mrs. Kourtzoglou began teaching dance at the Cretan Society "OMONOIA" and shorthly after became the coordinator and teacher for the J.H.S. and Greek afternoon school dance groups of St. Nicholas's William Spyropoulos School in Flushing.
 Angela is still employed at the afternoon school and is excited to teach at the Academy of Hellenic Paideia.
 Dancing is a passion for Angela and she loves to bestow the gift and love of dancing to her students.